 Another false claim has suggested that the price change shown on lawsuit loan calculators every six months equates to one year of interest, exponentially increasing the true APR.
 This is also false.

-So, the next time you come across a lawsuit loan calculator, don’t be afraid to use it to get an estimate of what settlement funding may cost you.
+So, the next time you come across a pre-settlement funding calculator, don’t be afraid to use it to get an estimate of what settlement funding may cost you.
 Ultimately, the funding contract will provide you with the final details of your interest rate and overall cost.

 As mentioned above, using lawsuit loan calculators gives you an approximate idea of the costs associated with pre-settlement funding, which can help you make an intelligent decision about your funding options.
 However, consider funding your case with a reputable and transparent legal funding company that provides accurate information on their interest rates and fees.